Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 Bucket List Ages 4+ Full Day

 💡 Tip: Book a reputable operator well in advance — this trip sells out fast.
-Seaplane tours are faster but significantly more expensive.
+Seaplane tours are faster but more expensive.
 Boat tours are more affordable and still deliver the full experience.
 Confirm your ship’s all-aboard time before booking.

 🐟